 Skip to Content

 Curious about book banning and what Banned Books week is?
-Keep reading to learn more about Banned Books Week 2023 and how you can join our banned book club.
+Keep reading to learn more about Banned Books Week 2024.

 This blog post contains affiliate links.
 Everyday Eyecandy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.